-The preferred (but not required) format for file names is <Student last name> <Type of assignment> <Assignment number> <Topic>.
+The preferred (but not required) format for file names is <Student last name> <Type of assignment> <Assignment number> <Topic >.
 Examples: if Bonnie Tyler has written a second short paper on Alison Bechdel, the file should be something like "Tyler Short Paper 2 (Bechdel).doc".
 If Eric Roberts has written a midterm paper on Chris Ware then the file should be something like "Roberts Midterm (Ware).doc".
 A final paper on Charles Burns by Scott Baio would be "Baio Final (Burns).doc".

+Lecture Outlines

-Lecture Outlines will be made available on NYU Classes prior to the class meeting.
+When appropriate, lecture outlines will be made available on NYU Classes prior to the class meeting.

 Office Hours.

 I have set aside office hours to meet with students either in person or on Skype (by chat, or as a voice call).
 In-person conversations take precedence over Skype chats.
 If you want to contact me by Skype, you'll need to add me as a contact.

+Because of my administrative responsibilities , the best way to meet with me is by appointment.

-Final Grade.
+Final Grade

 Your final grade will be determined as follows:

-Recitation: 25%
+Recitation (including blog): 19%

+First Writing Assignment (page analysis)

+Second Writing Assignment:

+Third Writing Assignment

-First Writing Assignment 20% Second Writing Assignment: 20% Midterm Exam: 15% Final Exam: 20% http://owl.english.purdue.edu/owl/resource/747/01/
+Midterm Exam: 15%

+Final Exam: 20%

-Useful Reference Material:
+Useful Reference Material